 Star Wars Jedi: Fallen Order full review

-It’s one of the great gaming mysteries of our time - since EA took over the Star Wars videogame licence, despite multiple attempts, it has so far failed to release a big-budget single-player game in that universe.
-Jedi: Fallen Order looks to finally fix that.
+It’s one of the great gaming mysteries of our time - since EA took over the Star Wars videogame licence, despite multiple attempts, it has until now failed to release a big-budget single-player game in that universe.
+Jedi: Fallen Order finally fixes that.

 From developer Respawn - best known for the Titanfall series and the battle royale smash, Apex Legends - Fallen Order blends the cinematic set piece platforming of Uncharted with the challenging dodge-counter-parry melee combat of Souls games, as you fight your way through a Star Wars universe still reeling from the impact of Order 66 - the command that killed the Jedi.

 What seemed like one of the most promising aspects of this game before we even got to play it, was learning that it is considered official Star Wars canon.

 Slotting in somewhere between the events of Episode III: Revenge of the Sith (where the execution of Order 66 takes place) and Rogue One: A Star Wars Story, this stamp of approval implies that extra care and attention has been paid to the game's development, both from an in-universe narrative perspective and from a technical and gameplay point of view.

 It's there in every carefully tuned hum of a lightsaber - subtly different depending on your choice of blade colour - through to the supporting cast (including a couple familiar faces), nods to the extended canon like TV show The Clone Wars, and even a late game reveal that's a tantalising hint at one of the minor mysteries of The Force Awakens.